oooook0/Multi-Label-Multi-Category-Neural-Network-Classification/README.md

 # Multi-Label-Multi-Category-Neural-Network-Classification

-#### 0 - An example of Multi-Label Multi-Category Classification
+#### 1 - An example of Multi-Label Multi-Category Classification

- the exmaple uses 2 hidden layers Neural Network
+[the exmaple uses 2 hidden layers Neural Network]

-each neural network uses rectifer unit as activation function
+[each neural network uses rectifer unit as activation function]